The Revengers Ensemble: An Unlikely Superhero Alliance...

-A bunch of misfit superheroes hope to save Captain Amazing from the clutches from the Evil Casanova Frankenstein.
-Little realising Casanova has evil plans for their hometown too!
+A bunch of misfit superheroes hope to save Captain Amazing from the clutches of the Evil Casanova Frankenstein.

-As a wee girl I was brought up with a diet of Seventies TV superheroes of The Amazing Spider-Man (1977-79), Wonder Woman (1975-79) and The Incredible Hulk (1977-82).
-The next decade brought me movies with TV showings of the film quadrilogy of Superman (1978).
-As for the cinema, there was the Batman (1989-) films, where in the first, I loved Jack Nicholson’s Joker more than Keaton’s Batman.
-As Nicholson rightly or wrongly stole the franchise before it even started.
-And that was that… along with a
+As a wee girl, I was brought up with a diet of Seventies TV superheroes of The Amazing Spider-Man (1977-79), Wonder Woman (1975-79) and The Incredible Hulk (1977-82).
+The next decade brought me movies with TV showings of the film quadrilogy of Superman (1978) with Christopher Reeve as the titular superhero.

 blissful ignorance of all things Camp DC and Camp Marvel.

 In a bid for a more unique choice, my first choice was Watchmen.
 But after watching it now, I found after the first 20 minutes, it was a dark, depressing and gloomy Zack Snyder movie.
-And gave up on it.
-Despite the fact its interesting alternate history story line had been mansplaned (again) by my husband, and I had loved it on the first showing.
+I gave up on it.
+Despite the fact, its interesting alternate history storyline had been mansplained (again) by my husband, and I had loved it on the first showing.

 Then, after searching through our immense